 a.
 This signature constitutes the parent's or legal guardian's permission for the child to have a card and signifies a willingness to assume financial responsibility for all materials checked out on the child's card.

 b.
-Youth records can be provided to parents/guardians in instances of negative account activity (e.g. overdue fines/fees).
+Records for minor children can be provided to parents/guardians in instances of negative account activity (e.g. overdue fines/fees).

 3. Photo ID, date of birth, and proof of current address are required for the initial library card application for all customers.
 The photo ID and proof of current address of a parent/legal guardian may be presented for their minor children (under the age of 18).
 Digital only cards can be created for introductory services using the library’s website with proof of address verification.

 4. Library cards are issued for two years.
 At the end of this time, a verification of information is required for continued use.
 Library cards issued to non-residents and institutions may be issued for smaller periods of time.

 6. Customers should present their own library card or username and password to check out materials, use the computer, or pay charges on their accounts.